Drag Hunting Etiquette

 Gates: Often we have followers on the ground to open and close gates, but on occasion the field will have to do it.
 The call of “Gate please!” indicates that the gate must be shut once the field are through.
 Make sure this is passed down the field before you leave the gate.
 If passing through a narrow gate, do not canter away until the horse behind you has also cleared the gate.
 Gates adjacent to jumps must be shut until the jumping field have passed.
 If in doubt it is better to shut a gate than leave it open, but please tell someone you have done so.

-Single file: Means just that!
+Single file: The Field Master may ask the field to ride in single file at certain times.
 This is important so we do not damage any crops or ride over areas that Landowners have asked us to avoid.

-Once again, remember to have fun and enjoy your hunting!
+Once again, remember to have fun and enjoy your drag hunting!